trieungochai/go/part-03-modules/chap-11-bug-busting-debugging-skills/overview.md

 The line did not execute because we logged the error as fatal, and that caused the program to exit.
 ![logging-a-fatal-err](logging-a-fatal-err.png)

+---

+### Debugging in live or restricted environments

+To best debug in those kinds of environments, you should consider the following points:

+- <b>Understand the environment</b>: Before diving into debugging, take a step back.
+Understand the deployment setup, network configurations, and any security constraints.
+This information helps to anticipate potential issues and streamline debugging.
+- <b>Remote debugging with proper tools</b>: `Delve` is a powerful debugger for Go that supports remote debugging.
+By using `Delve`, you can connect to a running Go process and inspect variables, set breakpoints, and step through code.
+This is an invaluable debugging tool.
+- <b>Observability of the code</b>: Go’s built-in profiling tools, such as `pprof`, allow you to gather runtime statistics and profile your application’s performance.
+By exposing a profiling endpoint in your code, you can collect data from live systems without modifying the code after it’s deployed.
+The same can be said if you add metrics and additional observability to your application.
+There are also tools available to capture application logs and aggregate them to be searchable in the future.
+This provides additional context that can assist the debugging process.
+- <b>Utilize log levels</b>: Utilizing the different log levels available in the language is useful in different environments.
+However, you should be cautious to not over-share information via logging – especially in the event of dealing with private data.
+- <b>Set up integrated development environment (IDE) debuggers</b>: Modern IDEs such as Visual Studio Code or JetBrains GoLand provide robust debugging capabilities.
+You can use breakpoints, watch expressions, and walk-through code using your debugger in the IDE.
+This is extremely efficient in pinpointing problems but is not something you can do in every deployment environment.
+- <b>Feature flags and canary releases</b>: Leveraging feature flags and/or canary releases enables you to selectively enable or disable specific functionalities in production.
+By gradually rolling out changes, you can observe the impact on a subset of users.
+This makes it easier to identify and address issues before a widespread release.